The Difference Between Coffee And Espresso Beans (Yes, There’s a Difference)

 A PRO tip: Espresso Crema

 Crema is often mentioned with reverence in relation to espresso.
-It refers to the light-colored layer that forms on the surface of brewed coffee during the extraction stage.
+It refers to the light-coloured layer that forms on the surface of brewed coffee during the extraction stage.

 While brewing espresso, carbon dioxide coming off the compacted fresh grounds meeting with hot, pressurized water cause the trademark ‘bubbles’ to form.

-But within Crema you have different colors.
+But within crema, you have different colours.
 These slight differences show either the kind of roast used, how long the espresso shot was, or a possible problem with the consistency of your coffee grounds.

 Too light means the bubbles are larger than usual: you may have under-extracted your espresso.
 Too dark on the other hand can either be a result of over-extraction, or the use of a darker roast (which also usually produces less crema).
 Over-extracted coffee can result in a bitter cup.

 Another one of our videos to inform you on espresso coffee culture:

 Frequently Asked Questions

 Yes, technically you can use regular coffee beans in an espresso machine but the drink you’ll make may taste sour, funky, and tart.
 We recommend that you use dark roasts to make better tasting espresso with rich crema.